Connect with us

 So lets get started!

-SQ3R Methodology
+SQ3R Methodology:

-As I said earlier sq3r means to survey, question, read recite review.
+As I said earlier sq3r means to survey, question, read, recite and review.
 It is also known as the sq3r reading strategy.
 It is a five-step process that gives you the best study skills with a concept map to read and learn anything.
 Psychology teachers and students always use this strategy to improve their learning and reading skills.

 1. Survey